gbdev/pandocs/content/Pan_Docs.md

 -------------------------------

      =================================================================
-           Everything You Always Wanted To Know About GAMEBOY *
+           Everything You Always Wanted To Know About Game Boy *
      =================================================================

                          * but were afraid to ask